 What Is Nutmeg?

 This recipe calls for an entire teaspoon of nutmeg.
 Most cooks will use the grated nutmeg that is available in almost any grocery store.

 For flavor that goes to the next level, you might want to try grating your own, from a whole nutmeg.

 If you've seen a whole nutmeg, it looks like a nut, in size and shape.

-It is the seed of a tropical tree, usually sold as a powder in the spice aisle in your grocery store.
+It is the seed of a tropical tree, and is not as easy to find as the grated version.

-For more nutmeg flavor, seek out the whole nutmegs and use a fine grater to do the honors right before you add it to your cooking.
+For more of the dusky, gently spicy flavor, seek out whole nutmegs and use a fine grater or microplane to do the honors right before you add it to your cooking.

 The warmth of nutmeg also flavors mulled cider, eggnog and pumpkin pie - in addition to hermit cookies.

 It complements the coffee in this recipe, and make your cookies an even better hit!